Klaus Iohannis: Székely autonomy

-Ukraine's education law
+Romanian minority rights in Ukraine

-Iohannis criticized Ukraine's 2017 education law, which makes Ukrainian the only language of education in state schools, and cancelled his visit to Kyiv in October 2017.
+Iohannis criticised Ukraine's 2017 education law, which makes Ukrainian the only language of education in state schools, and cancelled his visit to Kyiv in October 2017.
 Iohannis said that Ukraine's new education law "will drastically limit the access of minorities to education in their native language.
 We are deeply hurt by this.
-We have many Romanians in Ukraine."
+We have many Romanians in Ukraine".

-Anticorruption
+Anti-corruption

-President Klaus Iohannis is a supporter of the fight against corruption in Romania.
+Iohannis is a supporter of the fight against corruption in Romania.
 Since coming to power in November 2014, has sent several messages of support to prosecutors investigating sensitive cases against politicians accused of corruption.
 Making one of its important position was on 25 February 2016 at the annual meeting of the National Anticorruption Directorate: "From year to year the work of the National Anticorruption Directorate has become more effective as the number of cases investigated and complexity, as well as final decisions on confiscation and recovery of property from crime.
 You are a model of functional institution and created a performance standard.
 Through the work and achievements, you've earned the appreciation of the Romanian citizens who want to live in a just society, in a country without corruption, the institutions, elect to represent them and those who perform public functions are actually serving the people.
 The results obtained by you in fighting corruption, appreciated and beyond Romania's borders are a guarantee that the process of strengthening democracy and the rule of law in Romania are on track.
-I am convinced that we will be increasingly more powerful in applying the constitutional principle that nobody is above the law and to align our established practice in countries with democracies that put the citizen at the center of any policy", stated Klaus Iohannis.
+I am convinced that we will be increasingly more powerful in applying the constitutional principle that nobody is above the law and to align our established practice in countries with democracies that put the citizen at the centere of any policy", Iohannis stated.

 He has rejected demands for the suspension of the head of Romania's National Anticorruption Directorate (DNA), Laura Codruța Kövesi.

 LGBT rights

 In terms of LGBT rights and recognition of same-sex unions in Romania, Iohannis has not stated clearly his opinion:

 However, he is pleading for the acceptance of differences and diversity: "nobody should be persecuted because they belong to a different group or they are different".

 Regarding the initiative to amend Article 48 of the Constitution (prohibition of gay marriage) started by the Coalition for Family (Coaliția pentru Familie), Iohannis reiterated the concepts of tolerance and accepting one another.
 "It is wrong to give obedience or walk the path of religious fanaticism and ultimatum solicitations.
 I do not believe in them and do not support them.
 I believe in tolerance, trust and openness to other", said Iohannis in a press conference.
 Thus, Iohannis is the first top official in the country to open the discussion about same-sex marriages.
-His reaction was praised by international media, including The Washington Post, while religious and conservative organizations in Romania have criticized his position on LGBT rights.
+His reaction was praised by international media, including The Washington Post, while religious and conservative organisations in Romania have criticised his position on LGBT rights.